H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ### 16.3.3 Principle

 The correct behavior for any safety filter is: **when in doubt, deny.** If Ms. Allis cannot verify that a query is safe to process, she does not process it.
 If Ms. Allis cannot verify that a response is safe to deliver, she does not deliver it.
-The safe fallback response is returned — a message that communicates the situation to the user without exposing system internals and without delivering unverified content.

 This principle applies at every layer:
 - A crashed sub-filter inside the BBB service → `passed=False`